TheVoidUnknown/TypeText-Generator-Legacy/README.md

 # TypeText-Generator Legacy
 A dialogue generator for Project Arrhythmia.
 Legacy specific version.
+This version will __NOT__ receive feature updates.

 # Go to https://thevoidunknown.github.io/TypeText-Generator-Legacy/ to use the UI